 The symposium is co-organized by the Nano Excellence Initiative and Materials Science Area of Advance at Chalmers, and Molecular Frontiers.
 The symposium will be preceded on Dec 4 by the annual materials science conference at Chalmers, Materials for Tomorrow, thus forming a three-day event with many interesting lectures and discussions.
 The topic of this year's Materials for Tomorrow is "Visualizing Materials", and we think many of you would enjoy both conferences.

-Preliminary program available here
+Program available here

 Stefan Hell, Max Planck Institute for Biophysical Chemistry, Germany.
 Nobel laureate in Chemistry 2014.